VIRTUAL STEM EVENTS

 Subjects include social studies; English language arts; STEM; science; and social-emotional learning.

-These popular science lessons offer a free curated starter set of lessons for grades K-5.
-A mystery like ‘What is the most dangerous animal in the world?’ and the topical ‘How does hand sanitizer kill germs?’ is solved with images, videos and opportunities for discussion.
-End with simple hands-on activities designed with supplies…
+Science mysteries like ‘What is the most dangerous animal in the world?’ and the topical ‘How does hand sanitizer kill germs?’ are explored with images, entertaining videos and opportunities for discussion.
+Ends with simple hands-on activities designed with easy-to-find supplies.

 Learn about animals, science, geography and more with videos, games, quizzes and great photos.
 We love the ‘Weird but True’ facts about everything from Star Wars to eyebrows.
 Bright and simple enough for toddlers but interesting enough for tweens & teens (and a parents).